North Korea: Leadership of Kim Jong Un

 On 17 December 2011, Kim Jong Il died from a heart attack.
 His youngest son Kim Jong Un was announced as his successor.
-In the face of international condemnation, North Korea continued to develop its nuclear arsenal, possibly including a hydrogen bomb and a missile capable of reaching the United States.
+North Korea continued to develop its nuclear arsenal, possibly including a hydrogen bomb and a missile capable of reaching the United States.
 Throughout 2017, following Donald Trump's ascension to the US presidency, relations between the United States and North Korea worsened, and there was a period of heightened tension between the two countries.
 The tensions substantially decreased in 2018, and a détente developed.
 A series of summits took place between North Korea, South Korea and the United States, though the talks ultimately broke down.